Phillip Adams (American football): Shootings and death

 Adams had no prior criminal record.
 His father, Alonzo, suggested that his football career may have played a role in the shooting, stating that the sport "messed him up".
 An autopsy revealed that Adams suffered from an "unusually severe" case of the brain disease chronic traumatic encephalopathy.
+He was one of at least 345 NFL players to be diagnosed after death with chronic traumatic encephalopathy (CTE), which is caused by repeated hits to the head.